paulross/PythonExtensionPatterns/doc/sphinx/source/refcount.rst

 The strong reference/weak reference model maps well to the Python model.

-In the next chapter :ref:`chapter_refcount_and_containers` we look in more detail about the interplay of reference counts with Python objects and Python containers such as  ``tuple``, ``list``, ``set`` and ``dict``.
+In the next chapter :ref:`chapter_containers_and_refcounts` we look in more detail about the interplay of reference counts with Python objects and Python containers such as  ``tuple``, ``list``, ``set`` and ``dict``.

 .. rubric:: Footnotes